 The University immediately began a search for a new live mascot and found two—Thunder VIII (Jack) and Thunder IX (Liz), half-siblings who were donated by and named after Jack and Liz Longbotham of Abilene.
 Both buffaloes performed mascot duties until 2008.

-The Herdsmen joined the National Bison Association (NBA) in February of 2008 and began to look for a new buffalo to replace Thunder IX, who was becoming more agressive.
+The Herdsmen joined the National Bison Association (NBA) in February of 2008 and began to look for a new buffalo to replace Thunder IX, who was becoming more aggressive.
 While reading an online NBA newsletter, they came across a story about a buffalo calf that was being bottle fed after its mother died.
 A buffalo accustomed to human contact was the perfect opportunity and after a 40-hour round trip to Indiana, Thunder X was in his new Canyon home.
 He made his official mascot debut on Nov.
 8, 2008, at Kimbrough Stadium.
+Thunder X was retired in 2011 when the reins were passed to Thunder XI.

 Everybody loves a touchdown, but it's the traditional buffalo run across the field that really gets everyone excited, especially when the University mascot hits stride and the Herdsmen handlers lose their footing.
 It's all part of the game.

-The Eternal Flame, located at the west entrance to campus, was constructed in 1966 by the WTAMU Alumni Association.
+The Eternal Flame, now located in Victory Circle, was originally constructed in 1966 at the west entrance of campus by the WTAMU Alumni Association.
 Representing the burning desire and quest for knowledge, the flame is a common symbol for the University and can be seen on the logo and seal.
 Fire brings light and warmth, but it can also bring destruction as it did in 1914, when fire destroyed the only building on campus.
 While the physical structure of the University was completely destroyed the spirit remained, and in 1916, the building we know as Old Main rose from the ashes.
 Many analogies have been drawn between that reconstruction and the fabled mythological bird, the Egyptian Phoenix.
 The comparison draws on the building rising again from its own ashes just as does the Phoenix and is symbolic of the undying spirit of this University, a spirit which will always live within its students and alumni.
+In 2014, the eternal flame was relocated a couple hundred yards east to victory circle.

 The University's Fight Song was written by Jack Curtice, a member of the football coaching staff from 1938 - 1941.
 Other fight songs have been introduced, one as recently as 1963, but none have been able to undermine the popularity of Curtice's "On, On Buffaloes."